uwaiseibna2/GAP/README.md

 ## PredictRegions

-To predict genomic regions that are associated with a phenotype from a multiple alignment, type:
+To predict genomic regions that are associated with vitamin C synthesis from the multiple alignment, type:
   ```bash
   #unix-based OS
   Rscript PredictRegions.R "./" FALSE input/species.txt input/sample-dataset.fa